Choosing the Right Surfboard for Learning to Surf

 So you've gone out, bought a longboard, hybrid, minimal... been surfing for a while and think it's time to get something shorter.

 Don't buy anything until you have tried out a few different surfboards first.
-Look for a surf shop that has a "try before you buy" range of surfboards.
+Look for a surf shop that has a good range of rental surfboards.
 If you rush out and get something too short, you will regret it.

 You might find that all you really want is the same as what you already have, with a little bit more performance characteristics.